 Most of our antibodies are used on blood-testing machines installed in hospitals and other laboratories around the world.
 Bioventix makes antibodies using our SMA technology for supply to diagnostic companies for subsequent manufacture into reagent packs used on blood-testing machines.
 These blood-testing machines are supplied by large multinational in vitro diagnostics (IVD) companies such as Roche Diagnostics, Siemens Healthineers, Abbott Diagnostics and Beckman Coulter.
 Antibody-based blood tests are used to help diagnose many different conditions including, amongst others, heart disease, thyroid function, fertility, infectious disease and cancer.
-The blood test for testosterone is an example of where a Bioventix SMA has facilitated an improved test.
+Testosterone is an example of a blood test where a Bioventix SMA has facilitated an improved test.
 In 2003, it became clear that testosterone tests performed on automated IVD platforms were deficient.
 Whilst the higher levels of testosterone in healthy adult males were accurately reported, the lower levels of testosterone in pre-pubescent boys and women were inaccurately reported.
 In 2005, Bioventix created an antibody called testo3.6A3 which was evaluated by customers during 2006.
 Evaluations were successful and following the necessary regulatory approvals, the first testosterone assays based on testo3.6A3 were launched in 2009.
-A number of IVD companies now use this antibody for revised tests that more accurately measure lower levels of testosterone.
+A number of IVD companies still use this antibody for revised tests that more accurately measure lower levels of testosterone.

-Over the past 18 years, we have created and supplied approximately 20 different SMAs that are used by IVD companies around the world.
-We currently sell a total of 15-20 grams of purified physical antibody per year, the vast majority of which is exported.
-In addition to revenues from physical antibody supplies, the sale by our customers of diagnostic products (based on our antibodies) to their downstream end-users attracts a modest percentage royalty payable to Bioventix.
-These downstream royalties currently account for approximately 70% of our annual revenue.
+Over the past 20 years, we have created and supplied approximately 25 different SMAs that are used by IVD companies around the world.
+We currently sell a total of 15-20 grams of purified physical antibody per year, which accounts for 25-30% of our annual revenue.
+In addition to revenues from these physical antibody supplies, the sale by our customers of diagnostic products (based on our antibodies) to their downstream end-users attracts a modest percentage royalty payable to Bioventix.
+These downstream royalties currently account for the remaining 70-75% of our annual revenue.